pymoso/PyMOSO/README.md

 or using
 `git clone git@github.rcac.purdue.edu:HunterGroup/pychn.git`.
 From the link, you may download the .whl file and skip to the last step.
-1.The packages docopt, numpy should be installed automatically in step 4, but we will install them explicitly.
+1. The packages docopt, numpy should be installed automatically in step 4, but we will install them explicitly.
 `pip install wheel numpy docopt`
 1. Navigate to the newly downloaded project directory containing setup.py and build the binary wheel.
 `python setup.py bdist_wheel`